 SCID Relinquishing Procedures

-The AR shall determine, in conjunction with the mission manager, exactly when the operational phase of a mission is complete and when the related SCIDs can be relinquished.
+The AR shall determine, in conjunction with the mission manager, exactly when the operational phase of a mission is complete and when the related Q-SCIDs can be relinquished.

-The AR shall use the approved SCID form located on the SANA website at http://sanaregistry.org/r/spacecraftid/spacecraftid.html and mark ‘RELINQUISH current GSCID’ in the AUTHORIZATION section.
+The AR shall use the approved Q-SCID form located on the SANA website at http://sanaregistry.org/r/spacecraftid/spacecraftid.html and mark ‘RELINQUISH current GSCID’ in the AUTHORIZATION section.

-Only an authorized AR for the Agency shall be permitted to relinquish an assigned SCID.
+Only an authorized AR for the Agency shall be permitted to relinquish an assigned Q-SCID.

 SANA shall place the relinquished SCID code number at the bottom of the stack of SCIDs available for assignment.